-Baker Perkins is sponsoring and attending Campden BRI's International Bakery Technology Conference in Chipping Campden, Gloucestershire, UK on the 19th and 20th May, 2020, which will examine recent developments in the bakery industry.
+Baker Perkins is sponsoring and attending Campden BRI's fifth International Bakery Technology Conference in Chipping Campden, Gloucestershire, UK on the 19th and 20th May, 2020, which will examine recent developments in the bakery industry.

 Full details of the Conference can be found at https://www.campdenbri.co.uk/bakery-technology-conference.php

 New technology now makes high-speed mixing possible in any climate on Tweedy™ mixing systems.
 The Tweedy™ SuperCool process combines radically enhanced bowl cooling with advanced control technology to provide precise management of final dough temperature, regardless of the ambient conditions.

 The technique features a re-designed cooling system that can significantly increase heat transfer from the dough to the cooling jacket during mixing.
 There is complete control over dough temperature, with no need for the additional capital and energy costs of flour cooling equipment and bakery air conditioning.
 Neither is ice addition necessary.

 The effectiveness of the system is demonstrated by a reduction in final dough temperature of 5.5°C (9.90F) on a large batch industrial mixer.
 The target temperature for dough is normally 26 to 30°C (79 to 860F), which is fundamental to efficient downstream handling.

 Baker Perkins’ specialist software measures flour and ambient temperature and relates them to energy requirement for the mixing process.
 It then regulates incoming water temperature and applies jacket cooling to achieve the exact dough temperature required.

 Tweedy™ SuperCool is suitable for high-output plant bakeries making pan bread, burger buns, rolls and pizza bases, including the sour dough, liquid sponge and sponge and dough processes.